i-e-b/node-tree-surgeon/README.md

     - [x] MergeUpByKind -- select merge targets by relationship kind.
 Kind can be a string or a `where` predicate
     - [x] MergeUpByNode -- select merge targets by applying a predicate to nodes
 - MergeDown -- remove a relationship and one node by merging data from parent to child.
 Subtree remains
-    - [x] MergeDownByKind -- select merge targets by relationship kind
+    - [x] MergeDownByKind -- select merge targets by relationship kind.
+Kind can be a string or a `where` predicate
     - [x] MergeDownByNode -- select merge targets by applying a predicate to nodes
 - [ ] Fuse -- remove a node by merging into it's parent and child (by supplied function)
     - [ ] FuseAway -- remove a node by connecting it's parents to it's children, losing the data in the selected nodes